-Arizona Pain Specialists extends its congratulations to Dr. Jordan Gliedt, a doctor at the Chandler facility who has received the honor of winning the 2014 Best of Chandler Award.
+Arizona Pain extends its congratulations to Dr. Jordan Gliedt, a doctor at the Chandler facility who has received the honor of winning the 2014 Best of Chandler Award.

 The annual Best of Chandler Award, granted by the Chandler Award Program, recognizes local businesses that are dedicated to excellent customer service and making an impact in the community.
 Awardees are nominated by third parties and selected after a vigorous review process that evaluates candidates’ contributions to making their respective communities stellar places to live, work, and play.